 Eternal rest grant unto Don Giulio, O Lord, and let perpetual light shine upon him.
 May his soul rest in peace.

-This story originally appeared in the Winter 2022 edition of the Salesian Bulletin, which is available here!
+This story originally appeared in the Winter 2023 edition of the Salesian Bulletin, available now!